kolod/razmer2m/software/tools/emulator/README.md

 # Razmer 2M-1104 УЧПУ Emulator

-This is a PlatformIO project for the Razmer 2M-1104 УЧПУ (Numerical Control Unit) emulator, designed to run on Arduino Mega 2560.
+This is an Arduino-based emulator for a Razmer 2M-1104 УЧПУ (Numerical Control Unit) - a Soviet/Russian CNC control system.
+The emulator simulates the behavior of this industrial control unit.

 ## Description